 Founded in 1910, Glacier National Park is in Montana and covers one million acres.
 Hiking to one of its 80 glaciers is an essential outdoor adventure in these parts.

 You’ll find over 700 miles of trails for trekking, and exploring the many lakes by kayak is also popular.
 And whitewater rafting is never far away with this topography.

 The best time to visit Glacier National Park is in the summer when all the trails are open and the weather is warm.
 However, the park is also beautiful in the winter, when snowshoeing tours are a great way to explore the dramatic landscape.

 See Related: The Best Places to Visit in Montana

 40. New York City, New York

 If you’re a fan of culture, pay a visit to the Museum of Modern Art and the Metropolitan Museum of Art.
-And if you want to catch a Broadway show, be sure to get your tickets in advance as they sell out fast during peak times.
+And if you want to catch a Broadway show, get your tickets in advance as they sell out fast during peak times.

 There are restaurants and bars to cater to every taste, and the Big Apple is one of the best places to visit in the USA if you want to try every conceivable kind of cuisine.

-Pick up a New York CityPass which can help keep costs down – and wear comfortable shoes!
+Pick up a New York CityPass to help keep costs down – and wear comfortable shoes!